springrain/zorm/README.md

 	}
 }

-//TestInsertEntityMap 04.
+// TestInsertEntityMap 04.
 Test to save an EntityMap object for scenarios where it is not convenient to use struct.
 Use Map as the carrier func TestInsertEntityMap(t *testing.T) {

 	// You need to start the transaction manually.
 If the error returned by the anonymous function is not nil, the transaction will be rolled back.
 If the DisableTransaction=true parameter is set, the Transaction method becomes invalid and no transaction is required